 Baked Halibut & Sea Bass Oreganata

-Baked Halibut & Sea Bass Oreganata are white flaky fish coated with a mixture of bread crumbs, dry herbs, and parmesan cheese and baked in the oven or in the Air-Fryer.
-Then topped with a buttery-garlic and lemon sauce to create a moist and delicious fish that has the melt-in-your-mouth quality!
+Baked Halibut & Sea Bass Oreganata are white flaky fish coated with a mixture of bread crumbs, dry herbs, and parmesan cheese and baked in the oven.
+Then they are topped with a buttery-garlic and lemon sauce to create a moist and delicious fish that has the melt-in-your-mouth quality!

-A few weeks ago we had friends over for dinner.
-They brought over some fresh halibut and sea bass for the main course and for me to cook.
+We often have friends over for dinner.
+And, sometimes, they will bring something for me to cook.
+Well, this time, they brought over some fresh halibut and sea bass for the main course and of course, for me to cook them. ย

-For the main course, I decided to use a simple recipe for our baked fish oreganata.
-I knew baking the fish would be easier and free up my time to get something else done.
+So I decided to use our mom’s simple recipe for our baked fish oreganata.ย I knew baking the fish would be easier and free up my time to get something else done.ย

-How to Make our Baked Halibut & Sea Bass Oreganata…
+Tell Us About Baked Halibut & Sea Bass Oreganata Recipe

 • The parmesan cheese is what gives a lot of flavors to the breadcrumb mixture, and to the fish!